lrlrlrlr/COMP3331_9331_23T1_Labs/README.md

        - if the format is correct
        - if the timer is making sense
        - check if there is any SYN/SYNACK packet at the beggining
        - if the sequence number is random number?
+       - if the seq_no calculation correct? (for syn and fin)
        - if any packet loss in the log(should not have any loss)
        - if there is FIN/FINACK at the end of the log

      - check the receiver log:
        - if the format is correct
        - if the timer is correct (not sync with the sender)